On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Theoretical results

 \subsection{Doubly robust asymptotic linearity of the test statistic}

 We will now describe the theoretical properties of the proposed score test statistic from the previous section.
 Although formal results are developed for testing, they can be extended for estimators and confidence intervals as these can be constructed via the inversion of the test.
+For ease of exposition, the results are developed for the partially linear model, but can be straightforwardly extended to the other semiparametric regression models discussed above, and trivially hold for the `expected conditional covariance' parameter discussed e.g. in \citet{robins2008higher}.
+This is because in all of these examples, doubly robust estimators are known to exist and the resulting drift term decomposes in the same way (unlike e.g. for the partially logistic model).
 Before giving the main theorem, we list the key assumptions.